Ibkodus116/CLI-Black-Jack-Game/README.md

 - if number is 21 player wins

 # things i will keep working in other to improve my skill
-==> if number is close say something like whoops that was close please try again ==> Store players data and allocate a certain amount for them to bet with ==> give your player a profile
+- if number is close say something like whoops that was close please try again
+- Store players data and allocate a certain amount for them to bet with
+- give player a profile
         - balance
         - id